node-organic/node-organic/docs/README.md

 Reactions are `asyncronious` operations performed over a chemical solution (one or more chemicals).
 Reactions (usually) take the form:

-    function aReaction(c:Chemical(s), done:Done):void
+    function reaction(c:Chemical(s) [, done:Done]):void

-where Done is:
+where Done is optional and having the following definition:

-    function aDone(error:Error/false, data:Chemical(s)):void
+    function done(error:Error/false, data:Chemical(s)):void

-Furthermore, Reactions can be considered event handlers, with the passed chemical being the event itself.
-As such they can handle given incoming actions (from user, browser agent or other).
+Reactions can be considered event handlers, with the passed chemical being the event itself.
+They are required to:

-Individual reactions are responsible to specify in their contract:

-   * the type of chemical(s) they accept and the type of chemical(s) they pass as results.
-Errors are always of type `Error`.
-   * is the chemical passed to them modified during the reaction.
-   * is null/undefined a valid result on success.
-Searching reactions are encouraged to do so if the result is "not found" (opposed to returning an error).

-Reactions are required to:

-   * invoke `done`.
-Reactions are usually grouped in chains, failure to invoke done will send the whole chain in blocked state.
+   * declare `done` as argument when reaction logic is asynchronious.
-   * invoke `done` either with `error` argument or with `false, data` arguments.
+     * always invoke `done` once declared wither with `error` argument or with `false, data` arguments.
    * not to throw an exception.

-A simple example reaction looks like this:
+A simple example reaction looks like the following:

     var divide = function (c, done) {
       if (c.b === 0) {
-        done (new Error("can not divide by zero"));
+        return done(new Error("can not divide by zero"));
       }
       var result = c.a / c.b;
       done(false, result);